liquidinstruments/moku-examples/docs/mcc/slots.md

 With the introduction of Multi-Instrument mode in Moku the FPGA has been divided into isolated regions we call 'slots'.
-Each slot can be configured with an instrument such as an Oscilloscope or Waveform Generator which will run simultaneously and independendently.
+Each slot can be configured with an instrument such as an Oscilloscope or Waveform Generator which will run simultaneously and independently.
 Slots can also be reconfigured to change their function without interrupting instruments running in other slots.

 Each slot has several input and output ports which can be routed to or from